-Below are some vRealize Operations Manager configurations settings that I setup on a daily basis at customer’s sights.
+Below are some vRealize Operations Manager configurations settings that I setup on a daily basis at customer’s sites.
 We cover all the basic settings and also optional settings that might come in handy based on a certain need.

 Adding a vCenter Instance